Realm of Chaos: Slaves to Darkness: Publication history

 Realm of Chaos was written by Bryan Ansell, Mike Brunton, and Simon Forrest, with Matt Connell, Graeme Davis, and Rick Priestley, with a cover by John Sibbick, and was published by Games Workshop in 1990 as a 280-page hardcover book.

 Shannon Appelciine noted that "Games Workshop was putting even more focus on their new miniatures games, inherited from Citadel.
 The third edition of Warhammer Fantasy Battle was soon supplemented by Warhammer Armies (1988), Realm of Chaos: Slaves to Darkness (1988), and Realms of Chaos: The Lost and the Damned (1990)."

 Reception

 Paz Newis reviewed Realm of Chaos: Slaves to Darkness for Games International magazine, and gave it 3 stars out of 5, and stated that "All in all the book will be useful if you are a player of a campaign level game of Warhammer Fantasy Battle, of moderate interest if you play Warhammer 40K, but only a completist WFRP player would need to purchase it. if you like this sort of thing, you will love this product.
 If not ..."

+Lawrence Schick called Realm of Chaos "The biggest wallow in chaos ever published."